tuananh/argocd-template/README.md

 - Include a workaround for Vault integration.
 - Follow best practices recommended by ArgoCD

+## The repo structure

+Basically, we will have one `Application` - the one in `_argocd` folder named `all-in-one`.

+- `_misc` is for misc stuff like the custom repo server Dockerfile for reference.
+- `apps` is for application manifest.
+A basic Helm app will have 2 files: `Chart.yaml` and `values.yaml`.
+I'm using Helm depedency style here so basically what we have is just empty chart with 1 dependency of the actual app I want to deploy.

 ## Vault integration

 ArgoCD image updater has a limitation that only work with `Application` type Helm and Kustomize.
 At first, I was going to use [IBM/argocd-vault-plugin](https://github.com/IBM/argocd-vault-plugin) but then the application type will be `Plugin` and therefore won't work with image updater.
 You can subscribe to the [open issue here on Argocd image updater repo](https://github.com/argoproj-labs/argocd-image-updater/issues/168).